alshakero/blog/_posts/2019-05-17-Trying-out-Svelte-with-React-bg.md

 The unique thing about Svelte is that it tries its best to get out of the way.
 It's there, but you mostly notice its existence when it is trying to help you.
 I didn't feel I was building a Svelte app the way you feel when you build a React app.
 I was just building an app.
 Let me explain.

 #### I didn't have to think about state management
 What is even state management?
 Svelte makes it feel like an ancient problem.
 You write JavaScript and use your variables (read and write) around the component.
 If you need to use some variable across components you do `<Component bind:name={myNameVar}>`.
-Then in your child components you use `name` like a good ol' JS variable and the parent component will re-render when needed.
+Then in your child component you use `name` like a good ol' JS variable and the parent component will re-render when needed.

 This `bind` keyword is the first time I needed to consult the docs.
 The second thing that I needed to hit Google for is array mutation.
 It turns out that Svelte doesn't handle array mutations or any type of mutations such as `arr.push(newItem)`.
 I ended up doing `arr = [newItem, ...arr]`, it was a minor bummer that the framework didn't take care of it.
 Since it took care of all other state updates.